Greater America Exposition

 The Greater America Exposition was a world's fair held on North Omaha, Nebraska from July 1 to October 31, 1899.

 Formation

 After the 1898 Trans-Mississippi Exposition exhibition a group of investors decided to retain some of the buildings and hold a second season at Kountze Park in 1899 with a new theme.
-President McKinley expressed support for the exhibition as an opportunity to show America's new colonial possessions following the Spanish–American War.
+President William McKinley expressed support for the exhibition as an opportunity to show America's new colonial possessions following the Spanish–American War.

 Grounds

 The grounds were refurbished with 500 staff patching and painting buildings and replanting flower beds.
 And the concrete walkways were replaced by red brick ones.